With the exception of perhaps Bitcoin, there are few investments as polarising as gold.

-In finance-speak, gold helps to improve the quality of the portfolio returns which means you can earn a similar return with less risk.
+Essentially, gold helps to improve the quality of your investment portfolio returns which means you can earn returns with less risk.

 Gold has historically been an effective way to preserve the real value of your wealth since it acts as an insurance policy against currency devaluation.

 Currency devaluation happens when your home country currency loses its global purchasing power either because of economic factors or monetary policy.

 In 2020, gold was trading at its all-time high in both Australian dollars and US dollars.
 More recently gold prices have fallen as share prices rise and interest rates start to rise.
 However, if inflation accelerates quickly and currencies start to weaken, gold will likely be a sought out asset class.….

 Gold tends to be viewed as a safe haven, because when other assets like shares are falling, gold often rises.
 This helps to cushion the impact of share market falls.

 Government bonds have historically been one of the safest places to park your money.
 Today , however, there is a record US$16 trillion of government debt issued by creditworthy governments that trades on negative yields.
 In countries like Japan, Switzerland and Germany you need to pay the government to borrow your money.

 While gold doesn’t have a yield, it’s still a more positive yielding asset than negative yielding government bonds which penalise owners.
 As the amount of negative yielding government debt increases, so too does the attractiveness of gold.